 These charities are all based in Virginia or they support Virginia causes, so your car donation will be going to help your community.
-These charities are also all 503(c)(3) certified, so donations made to them are deductible on your federal taxes (of course, check with your tax prepare to be sure donating your car will reduce your tax bill).
-They are also all listed on Charity Navigator, and have received the top, 4 star rating, so you can rest assured your donation is going to not just a good cause, but to a good organization.
+These charities are also all 503(c)(3) certified, so donations made to them are deductible on your federal taxes (of course, check with your tax preparer to be sure donating your car will reduce your tax bill).
+They are also all listed on Charity Navigator and have received the top, 4-star rating, so you can rest assured your donation is going to not just a good cause, but to a good organization.

 Environmental Research and Education Foundation